praF02/anevicon/README.md

-            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] -l, --packet-length <POSITIVE-INTEGER>
+            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] --ip-ttl <UNSIGNED-INTEGER>
+            Specifies the IP_TTL value for all future sockets.
+Usually this value equals a number of routers that a packet can go through.
+    -l, --packet-length <POSITIVE-INTEGER>
             Repeatedly send a random-generated packet with a specified bytes length.
 The default is 32768